- Why have membership fees?

 Click on this link.
 You need to enter your email address and a new password will be sent to you.

-- I have membership through my department – can I enter my personal information on the DS website?
+- I have membership through my Department/Group – can I enter my personal information on the DS website?

 Yes you can.
 You can change your password and enter your personal details on to the system.
 You need to enter your email address so that we can send you newsletters and a new password if you forget it.